-Samantha is also a doctoral candidate at George Mason University studying Industrial-Organizational Psychology under Dr. Stephen Zaccaro.
-Her dissertation is focused team mental models and leadership transitions in ad hoc decision-making teams.
-She is also involved with projects regarding multidisciplinary teams, multiteam systems, team leadership, simulation and training, and social network analysis..
-Samantha’s research has been conducted in emergency response, disaster recovery, healthcare, and scientific collaboration contexts.
+Samantha holds a PhD in Industrial-Organizational Psychology from George Mason University under Dr. Stephen Zaccaro.
+Her dissertation focused on team mental models and leadership transitions in ad hoc decision-making teams.
+During graduate school, Samantha was also involved with projects regarding multidisciplinary teams, multiteam systems, team leadership, simulation and training, and social network analysis.
+Samantha’s has conducted research in emergency response, disaster recovery, healthcare, and scientific collaboration contexts.

-Samantha has published articles in a variety of journals including The Leadership Quarterly, Annual Review of Organizational Psychology and Organizational Behavior, Journal of Managerial Psychology, and in the proceedings of I/ITSEC.
+Samantha has published articles in a variety of journals including The Leadership Quarterly, Annual Review of Organizational Psychology and Organizational Behavior, Personnel Psychology, Human Performance, Journal of Managerial Psychology, and in the proceedings of I/ITSEC.
 She has also presented at a variety of conferences, including the Society of Industrial/Organizational Psychology (SIOP), the Interdisciplinary Network for Group Research (INGRoup), the International Meeting for Simulation in Healthcare (IMSH).
-At George Mason University, Samantha has taught undergraduate Statistics, Research Methods in Psychology, and Principles of Management.
+At George Mason University, Samantha taught undergraduate Statistics, Research Methods in Psychology, and Principles of Management.

 Email: srdubrow <at> gmail <dot> com